Skip to content

 The Apprenticeship

-This form of training, known as an "apprenticeship", is very practical and business-oriented, as around 80% of the training takes place in the company and 20% at vocational school.
+This form of training, known as an apprenticeship, is very practical and business-oriented, as around 80% of the training takes place in a company and 20% at a vocational school.

 Apprentices with non-Austrian citizenship must be entitled to reside in Austria.
 During the apprenticeship, the apprentice is entitled to an appropriate apprenticeship salary; this is usually set out in the collective agreement for the respective industry.
-The apprentice's salary increases annually and vacation and Christmas bonuses are also paid.
+The apprentice's salary increases annually and the apprentice also receives 14 monthly salary payments, like regular employees.

-The system of apprenticeship with Matura combines practical vocational training with the advantages of the Matura, so that students are also entitled to study at a university.
-After successfully completing the final apprenticeship examination, it is possible to take the Berufsreifeprüfung, for which preparation is already possible during the apprenticeship.
+There is also the "apprenticeship with Matura" model, which combines practical vocational training with the advantages of the school leaving exam, so that pupils are also qualified to study at university.
+After successfully completing the final apprenticeship examination, it is possible to take the Berufsreifeprüfung, which can be prepared for in advance during the apprenticeship.

-Vocational training acquired abroad can be considered equivalent to the Austrian final apprenticeship examination upon application by the Federal Ministry of Labor and Economy.
+Vocational training acquired abroad may be recognised as equivalent to the Austrian final apprenticeship examination after applying to the Federal Ministry of Economy, Energy and Tourism.

-An important professional development step for skilled workers is the master craftsman examination, which demonstrates a high level of professional competence and can be a prerequisite for managing or founding a company.
+Apprenticeships are a good basis for further vocational training at tertiary level.
+In addition to master craftsman examinations, more and more training providers, e.g. universities of applied sciences, are also offering vocational courses tailored to apprenticeship graduates.
+The master craftsman's examination is an important professional development step for skilled workers, which demonstrates a high level of expertise and can be a prerequisite for managing or setting up a company.
 The master craftsman examination is equivalent to a bachelor's degree.

-Mittelschule students (and AHS graduates of lower secondary level who want to learn a profession) who have completed the 8th school year must attend a polytechnic school for one year to complete the nine years of compulsory education.
+Mittelschule students (and AHS graduates of lower secondary level who want to learn a trade) who have completed the 8th school year must attend a polytechnic school for one year to complete their nine years of compulsory education.

 Pupils can also voluntarily attend a pre-vocational school for two years in order to receive an additional year of training.
-At the vocational preparation school, students learn a selection of around 200 training occupations through visits to companies and training workshops.
-The training occupations include, for example, construction, administration and organization, technology, graphics, trade and fashion.
+At the pre-vocational school, students get to know a selection of around 200 occupations through visits to companies and training workshops.
+The occupations include, for example, construction, administration and organization, technology, graphics, trade and fashion.

 The curriculum also includes general education and basic vocational training in areas that interest the individual student.
 Students with special educational needs can attend integrated classes.
-After completing school, students who wish to continue to focus on school can transfer to the second year of an intermediate vocational school or the first year of a vocational high school.
+After completing school, students who wish to continue at school can progress to the second year of a vocational middle school or the first year of a vocational high school.

 Back to main navigation